Explore the Universe from College Park

 What kind of research would you like to do?

 Research in the Astronomy Department covers the entire electromagnetic spectrum, from radio waves to gamma-rays, and it addresses a range of scales from our solar system to the frontiers of cosmology.
 A broad assortment of national observatories, satellites, and supercomputers are used on a guest investigator basis.
-Department research can be categorized under the following headings, though members of the department are typically involved with more than one area.

 • Radio instrumentation (Harris) and astrobiology (Mundy).